Materials-Consortia/OPTIMADE/optimade.rst

 Implementations serving the API on the unversioned base URL have a few alternative options:

-1. Direct access may be provided to the full API.
+1. Direct access MAY be provided to the full API.
-2. Requests to endpoints under the unversioned base URL may be redirected using an HTTP 307 temporary redirect to the corresponding endpoints under a versioned base URL.
+2. Requests to endpoints under the unversioned base URL MAY be redirected using an HTTP 307 temporary redirect to the corresponding endpoints under a versioned base URL.
-3. Direct access may be limited to only single entry endpoints (see section `Single Entry Endpoints`_), i.e., so that this form of access is only available for permanent links to resource objects.
+3. Direct access MAY be limited to only single entry endpoints (see section `Single Entry Endpoints`_), i.e., so that this form of access is only available for permanent links to resource objects.

 Implementations MAY combine direct access to Single Entry Endpoints with redirects for other API queries.